 Complains for Title III can also be filed with DOJ through a letter containing necessary information.

-The Department of Justice provides regulation for this Act.
+ADA Guidelines 2021 states that the Department of Justice provides regulation for this Act.
 Apart from regulation, ADA has an ADA checklist to monitor the compliance that all digital content is accessible by every citizen with impairments.
 This helps them remove any barriers so that the content is readily accessible.

 The Act protects people with disabilities by giving them the right to file lawsuits in case of violations.
 These lawsuits can be filed with the Federal court, or you can also obtain Federal court orders in case of violations.